nyuvis/partial_dependence/README.rst

 	jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000

-The visualization we are using as example are coming from a Random Forest Model trained on the `UCI Wine Quality Data Set <https://archive.ics.uci.edu/ml/datasets/wine+quality>`_ .
+The visualization we are using as example are coming from a Random Forest model trained on the `UCI Wine Quality Data Set <https://archive.ics.uci.edu/ml/datasets/wine+quality>`_.
 The prediction is towards the class "good wine".

 Initialization